 | MTC (EN 10204 3.1) | Standard | Standard | Per heat |

-API 5CT makes NDE optional for N80 unless specified on the purchase order.
-For production casing in wells above 3,000 metres, or any well with elevated collapse or burst requirements, specify 100% UT of the pipe body as a supplemental requirement.
-Third-party inspection at the mill — SGS, Bureau Veritas, or TÜV — is standard practice for OCTG orders sourced from China and strongly recommended for EPC projects in Africa and South America with strict documentation requirements.
+The absence of mandatory hardness testing is the most important line in this table.
+API 5CT does not require hardness testing for N80, and the MTC will reflect this — the hardness column will be blank or marked N/A. This is compliant.
+It is also the reason N80 cannot satisfy sour service requirements and cannot be used where a project specification mandates hardness documentation.
+NDE — ultrasonic testing of the pipe body and ends — is optional under API 5CT for N80 unless specified on the purchase order.
+For production casing in wells above 3,000 metres, or any well with elevated burst or collapse requirements, add 100% UT of the pipe body as a supplemental requirement.
+Third-party inspection at the mill — SGS, Bureau Veritas, or TÜV — is standard practice for OCTG orders sourced from China and recommended for EPC projects in Africa and South America where project documentation requirements are strict.

 How to Specify N80 Casing on a Purchase Order